Continuum Laparoscopic Robot: Design, Modeling, and Control

 Design of Novel MCS Devices and Hemocompatibility Tests

-2017-2019: While mechanical circulatory support (MCS) devices, i.e. ventricular assist devices (VADs) and total artificial hearts (TAHs), are vital in restoring hemodynamics in patients with advanced heart failure, serving as either bridge to transplant or destination therapy, a significant number of adverse events have emerged for device implanted patients.
+Description: While mechanical circulatory support (MCS) devices, i.e. ventricular assist devices (VADs) and total artificial hearts (TAHs), are vital in restoring hemodynamics in patients with advanced heart failure, serving as either bridge to transplant or destination therapy, a significant number of adverse events have emerged for device implanted patients.
 Many of the observed complications are due to chronic exposure to non-pulsatile flow and the high shear stress created by the current method of blood propulsion or usage of prosthetic valves.
 Fig.A: A valveless pulsatile flow MCS design.
 Fig.B: A linear peristaltic MCS design.
-Fig.C: A valveless compact MCS design.
+Fig.C: A valveless compact MCS design. (iMech Part C 2023, Trans ASME-MD 2021, etc)

 Vanderbilt University